kind-0/nsecbunkerd/OAUTH-LIKE-FLOW.md

 ```

 ## NIP-89
 Bunkers supporting user registration can announce themselves using NIP-89's `kind:31990`.
-Clients SHOULD validate that the 31990 is from a pubkey that owns the root NIP-05 of the domain.
+Clients MUST validate that the 31990 is from a pubkey that owns the root NIP-05 of the domain.

 ```json
 {